Mary Webster (alleged witch): Early life

 Mary Webster, born Reeve, was born in England.
 The exact year of her birth is unknown, but accounts of her birthdate ranged from 1617 to 1624.
 Both her father and her brother were named Thomas Reeve.
 Her father lived in Springfield, Massachusetts.
 According to the New England Historical Society, her mother's name was Hannah Rowe Reeve.
 In 1670, Mary Reeve married William Webster and they settled in the small Puritan town of Hadley, Massachusetts.
 No records exist of Webster having had any children.
-He was 53, she was 46.
+He was 53, she was around 46.

 William and Mary Webster had little money, lived in a small house and sometimes needed help from the town to survive.

 Trial and ongoing abuse

 In 1683, when Mary Webster was approximately 53 years old, she was accused and brought to trial before a jury in Boston "for suspicion of witchcraft" but cleared of charges and found not guilty.

 In 1684, Webster was accused verbally by Philip Smith.
 Smith was a judge, a deacon, and representative of the town of Hadley.
-He has also been described as a "hypochondriac."
+He has also been described as a "hypochondriac".
 He seems to have believed in the real power of witchcraft and that his afflictions were being magically caused by Mary Webster in collaboration with the devil.

 While he lay ill, a number of brisk lads tried an experiment upon the old woman.
 Having dragged her out of her house, they hung her up until she was near dead, let her down, rolled her some time in the snow, and at last buried her in it and there left her, but it happened that she survived and the melancholy man died.